 We want to make sure there is a powerful voice for change, demanding a fair deal for deaf children here.
 Our vision is to create a world without barriers for every deaf child - but we need your help.

-All deaf children in Northern Ireland should be able to access the services they deserve - in health, education, transitions, transport and social care.
+All deaf children in Northern Ireland should be able to access the services they deserve - in health, education, transport and social care.

 How you can help us

 Give your opinion on our work

 Changes to the Special Educational Needs (SEN) system in Northern Ireland are on their way.
 We are campaigning for a better system for deaf children and young people.

 There are around 1,500 deaf children and young people between the ages of 0 – 18 in Northern Ireland.
 Deafness in itself is not a learning disability.
 With the right support a deaf child can achieve like any other child.
 Yet in Northern Ireland there is a significant gap between deaf and hearing children.

 The Special Educational Needs Act passed in early 2016.
 The Department of Education has consulted on Regulations and Code of Practice.
 Deaf children and young people and their families told us what they though of the new framework.
 Comments focused on:

 - The ‘Learning Support Coordinator’ role